-Mr. McCuen believes the shorter period offered by Messrs.
-Blakley and Gorman is not appropriate because (1) investment decisions have been made taking into account the cash flow for the payment of taxes, whether the payment is to the federal government or a return to the customer, the payments should be made over the same period of time so as not to invalidate the economics underlying those investment decisions which have already been made, (2) the flow-back of excess deferred taxes should be done ratably over the life of the asset giving rise to the deferred taxes in order to avoid intergenerational inequity between customers today and those customers in the future that will continue to pay for the asset, and (3) a rapid flow back of excess deferred taxes will negatively impact NIPSCO's cost of capital that raises the cost to customers, the WACC will increase at a faster rate with a rapid flow back of the excess deferred income taxes, and the negative cash flow implications for NIPSCO may result in degradation of credit ratings which will increase financing costs of investments and ultimately the WACC.
+Mr. McCuen believes the shorter period offered by Mr. Blakley and Mr. Gorman is not appropriate because: (1) investment decisions have been made taking into account the cash flow for the payment of taxes, whether the payment is to the federal government or a return to the customer, the payments should be made over the same period of time so as not to invalidate the economics underlying those investment decisions which have already been made; (2) the flow-back of excess deferred taxes should be done ratably over the life of the asset giving rise to the deferred taxes to avoid inter-generational inequity between customers today and those customers in the future that will continue to pay for the asset; and (3) a rapid flowback of excess deferred taxes will negatively impact NIPSCO's cost of capital that raises the cost to customers, the WACC will increase at a faster rate with a rapid flowback of the excess ADIT, and the negative cash flow implications for NIPSCO may result in degradation of credit ratings, which will increase financing costs of investments and ultimately the WACC.

 Mr. McCuen explained what the pass back would look like had the TCJA not been enacted.
 He stated that when looking at the unprotected property related items, such as repairs and mixed service deduction, the deferred taxes reverse over the life of the assets as they are depreciated.
-The assets that these deductions relate to are typically long lived utility assets with book lives exceeding 40 years.
-He stated that the deferred taxes are purely the result of timing differences - the tax deduction has been taken more quickly than the expense is incurred for regulatory purposes.
-He explained that assuming we installed a capital asset at the beginning of Year 1 with a 40-year life but which qualified for the repairs deduction, at the end of Year 1, the entire investment would be deducted for tax purposes, but for regulatory purposes only one year of depreciation expense would be recorded.
+The assets that these deductions relate to are typically long-lived utility assets with book lives over 40 years.
+He stated that the deferred taxes are purely the result of timing differences as the tax deduction has been taken more quickly than the expense is incurred for regulatory purposes.
+He explained that assuming a capital asset was installed at the beginning of Year 1 with a 40-year life but which qualified for the repairs deduction, at the end of Year 1, the entire investment would be deducted for tax purposes, but for regulatory purposes only one year of depreciation expense would be recorded.
 He stated that the deferred tax this situation creates will reverse over the remaining 39 years, as depreciation expense is recorded for regulatory purposes.
 For these reasons, NIPSCO believes amortization of the excess deferred taxes over the remaining life of the assets is the most prudent approach for its customers.

-Mr. McCuen testified that by using ARAM you are providing tax benefits to ratepayers smoothly over the life of the investment.
-In contrast, flowing it through over a 5 year period front loads the benefit.
+Mr. McCuen testified ARAM provides tax benefits to ratepayers smoothly over the life of the investment.
+In contrast, flowing it through over a five-year period front loads the benefit.
 Returning to his example of the single repairs deduction, under Mr. Blakley's proposal, for the next five years rates would be held artificially low as the excess deferred taxes are amortized over his abbreviated timeframe.
-Then there would be an immediate spike as the abbreviated amortization ends and the spike would be exacerbated by an increase in the WACC caused by the deferred taxes having been flowed back entirely.
-He explained that using the 5 year amortization period means the ratepayers will be charged more after that period because the deferred taxes will not be an offset to tax expense and the WACC will be higher.
+Then there would be an immediate spike as the abbreviated amortization ends, and the spike would be exacerbated by an increase in the WACC caused by the deferred taxes having been flowed back entirely.
+He explained using the five-year amortization period means ratepayers will be charged more after that period because the deferred taxes will not be an offset to tax expense and the WACC will be higher.
 He testified that NIPSCO believes that using ARAM and providing the tax benefits to ratepayers smoothly over the life of the investment is the most prudent alternative.